jtlieb/vessel/README.md

 # Vessel: an e-reader that gets out of the way
 Vessel is a (work-in-progress) EPUB reader designed to bring back the physicality of normal books.
-It recognizes that you are not here to ogle at it's beauty, you are just here to read your damn book.
-It addresses the three biggest flaws with existing e-book apps:
+It recognizes that you are not here to ogle at it's animations, responsiveness, or whatever else -- you are just here to read your damn book.

+Vessel addresses three big issues with current e-reading solutions:
 ```
 1. Physically touching words is impossible
 When running a finger across words a normal e-reader intercepts this attempt at physical connection, interpreting as a swipe to the next page.